Salvatore Cuffaro: Christian democrat

 A graduate of medicine and surgery at the University of Palermo, with a specialization in radiology, Cuffaro was expelled from the medical order for indignity.
 He joined the Christian Democrat (DC) party during his student days.
 Then, after having served as City Councillor in his native city, Raffadali, and Palermo, Cuffaro was first elected Member of the Sicilian Regional Assembly in 1991.
 In 1996, he served as Regional Minister of Agriculture and Fisheries.

 His political career began under the wing of former minister Calogero Mannino, who in the past was suspected of having ties with the Mafia.
 Following the demise of the DC, he became a member of ex-DC splinter parties before joining the party Union of Christian and Centre Democrats (UDC).
 He first became known nationally in September 1991, when he defended his political patron Mannino, accused of being a witness at a Mafia wedding, live on television in a joint broadcasting of the Maurizio Costanzo show and Michele Santoro's Samarcanda, accusing the presenters that their journalism was Mafia journalism.
 Later, Mannino was absolved.
 For many years it was falsely told that: "In the presence of Antimafia judge Giovanni Falcone he (Cuffaro) accused the Sicilian prosecutors of manipulating state witnesses (pentiti).
-In october 2009, Cuffaro denounced for "defamation and threats" the 5000 and above YouTube users who commented the video of the TV show.
-But, with judgment number 1742 of 2013, the Civil Court of Palermo has ordered compensation in favor of Cuffaro by Antonio Di Pietro, who had linked on its website the video of Cuffaro in Samarcanda under the title "Costanzo show: Totò Cuffaro attacks Giovanni Falcone.
+In October 2009, Cuffaro denounced for "defamation and threats" the 5000 and above YouTube users who commented on the video of the TV show.
+But, with judgment number 1742 of 2013, the Civil Court of Palermo ordered compensation in favour of Cuffaro by Antonio Di Pietro, who had linked on its website the video of Cuffaro in Samarcanda under the title "Costanzo show: Totò Cuffaro attacks Giovanni Falcone.
 "In its judgment the Court found that "there is no evidence of a direct attack from Cuffaro against Prosecutor Falcone," and that Cuffaro himself, if anything, had criticized an investigation that was declared unfounded a few days later.
 In any case, the prosecutor criticized by Cuffaro was another one, not Falcone.

 In 2001, after having joined the UDC, Cuffaro was endorsed by the House of Freedoms as presidential candidate for Sicily.
 He won the election, with 59.1% of the vote, defeating Leoluca Orlando.
-Cuffaro was elected as part of Silvio Berlusconi's sensational clean sweep of the island, when his coalition won all 61 of its parliamentary seats.
+Cuffaro was elected as part of Silvio Berlusconi's sensational clean sweep of the island when his coalition won all 61 of its parliamentary seats.

 On 26 June 2003, it was revealed that Cuffaro was being investigated for Mafia-related crimes, after Domenico Miceli, a fellow UDC politician, was arrested for allegedly acting as a link between a Mafia chief and top Sicilian politicians, including Cuffaro.
 A few months later he was committed for trial.
 Despite all this, Cuffaro stood for the 2004 European Parliament election.
 Later that year, Cuffaro was appointed national vice-secretary of UDC, the party headed by Pier Ferdinando Casini.
 Until 2008 he was also President of COPPEM.